cdnjs/static-website/README.md

 production we use minified, bundled JavaScript, so the sourcemaps allow Sentry to show where an error originated from in the source code.

+### Disallow in robots.txt

+By default, during the build process a `robots.txt` file will be generated for the site that has `User-agent: *` and `Allow: *`.
+If you wish to have a more private instance of the site or want to prevent potential SEO contamination, you can set the `ROBOTS_DISALLOW` env var to be `1`.
+This will change the `Allow: *` rule to be `Disallow: /`.

+### Sitemap generation

+To enable sitemap generation for the site, `NODE_ENV` must be set to `production`.
+This will enable the initial sitemap generation during build as well as the background task for regenerating the sitemap during `npm run start`, every 30 minutes.

+Further, by having `NODE_ENV=production`, this will also tell the `robots.txt` generation script, referenced above, to include a rule pointing to the sitemap index file, based on the provided `SITE_HOST` env var.

+(Note that for `npm run dev:analyze`, `npm run build` & `npm run start`, `NODE_ENV` will be automatically set to `production`).

 ## Production Deployment

 To deploy this website to production, the following steps should be taken: